Eight-dimensional Octonion-like but Associative Normed Division Algebra

-\begingroup \leftmargini{0.24in} \begin{quote} We present an eight-dimensional even sub-algebra of the ${2^4=16}$-dimensional associative Clifford algebra ${Cl_{4,0}}$ and show that its eight-dimensional elements denoted as ${\bf X}$ and ${\bf Y}$ respect the norm relation ${||{\bf X}{\bf Y}||=||{\bf X}||\,||{\bf Y}||}$, thus forming an octonion-like but associative normed division algebra, where the norms are calculated using the fundamental geometric product instead of the usual scalar product so that the underlying coefficient algebra resembles that of split complex numbers instead of reals.
-The corresponding 7-sphere has a topology that differs from that of octonionic 7-sphere. \end{quote} \endgroup
+\begingroup \leftmargini{0.24in} \begin{quote} We present an eight-dimensional even sub-algebra of the ${2^4=16}$-dimensional associative Clifford algebra ${\mathrm{Cl}_{4,0}}$ and show that its eight-dimensional multivectors ${\bf X}$ and ${\bf Y}$ respect the composition law ${||{\bf X}{\bf Y}||=||{\bf X}||\,||{\bf Y}||}$, thus forming an octonion-like but associative normed division algebra, where the norms are calculated using the fundamental geometric product instead of the usual scalar product so that the underlying coefficient algebra resembles split complex numbers instead of reals.
+The corresponding 7-sphere obtained from projecting this multivector-valued composition law to the scalar-valued composition law has a topology that differs from that of the octonionic 7-sphere.
+Just as the octonionic 7-sphere is parallelizable using the non-associative algebra of octonions, we demonstrate that the 7-sphere presented herein is parallelizable using the said associative algebra. \end{quote} \endgroup